Resource created by M&S Archive.

 - An obituary is something written about a person after they have died.
 Write an obituary about a known or imaginary person to describe their life, qualities and characteristics.

 - Find out about what happens in other cultures when a person dies.
-There are many resources on My Learning about death customs that will help you find out more.
+There are several stories on My Learning about death customs that will help you find out more.

 - In the 1880s there were anti-Jewish 'pogroms' in Russia.
 Find out what a pogrom is and make a list of reasons why Michael Marks might have emigrated to England.